An ordered list (cascade) of style sheets.

 styling web components

-/* shadow DOM styles */
+in the cascade/* shadow DOM styles */

 :host(my-element) { outline: thin solid red; }